-Star Wars Rebels: Weekend’s episode calls Season 4 into Question
+‘Star Wars Rebels’: Weekend’s Episode Calls Season 4 Into Question

 Considering the “abrupt” (again, as described by ComicBook) ending of his last Star Wars venture, fans could interpret this remark either way regarding the continuation of the series.
 The only thing that’s clear is that Filoni and writer Simon Kinberg have a plan.

-Fans may enjoy another comment from Filoni, however, saying that — while they ‘always have an eye on ‘Does the adventure continue?’ — they hope Sabine returns, also commenting on the possibility of a new hairdo for the character since they say those changes to her character design are very popular with fans.
+Fans may enjoy another comment from Filoni, however, saying that — while they “always have an eye on ‘Does the adventure continue?'” — they hope Sabine returns, also commenting on the possibility of a new hairdo for the character since they say those changes to her character design are very popular with fans.

 No fourth season announcement seems immediately forthcoming, so it’s up to dedicated fans to theorize on the next steps Filoni and his team have taken with the show.